verilator/verilator/README.rst

 - `GTKwave <http://gtkwave.sourceforge.net/>`_ - Waveform viewer for
   Verilator traces.

-- `Icarus Verilog`_ - Icarus is a full featured interpreted Verilog simulator.
+- `Icarus Verilog`_ - Icarus is a full-featured interpreted Verilog simulator.
 If Verilator does not support your needs, perhaps Icarus may.